Skip to main content

 Warish.co v3 marked an important milestone for me because it’s where I found myself getting serious about web development AND the starting point of my technical writing journey.

-I don’t know what came first.
-I got frustrated with confusing coding tutorials and wanted to write clearer ones myself.
-Or, I wanted to become a technical writer and figured building a website would be a real-world project to write about.
+I’m not sure which came first: frustration with confusing coding tutorials that inspired me to write clearer ones, OR my desire to become a technical writer that led me to build a website as a real-world project.
 Either way, both paths led me here.

-I chose to build a static site with Astro for two main reasons.
+I chose to build a static site for two main reasons.
 First, I wanted to learn web development by creating my own portfolio site.
 Second, I could host it for free on Cloudflare Pages instead of paying for WordPress hosting.
-(I’ll leave ‘why Astro’ for now because I’ll talk about it in a future post.)
+(I’ll save ‘why Astro’ for a future post.)

 Building and Learning from Cosmic Themes

-I wasn’t confident enough to build an Astro website from scratch.
-I find that I learn best by studying examples, such as templates or GitHub repositories.
+Rather than starting from scratch, I find that I learn best by studying examples, such as templates or GitHub repositories.
 Then adjusting it.
-And eventually, incrementally building my own stuff.
+Then incrementally building my own stuff.
+Until I understand every component.

-That’s why I invested in Cosmic Themes’ All Access (which cost $99 at the time).
-I bought it not only for the Astro themes but also to _lear_n from the real codebase.
+That’s why I invested in Cosmic Themes’ All Access ($99 at the time).
+I bought it not only for the Astro themes themselves but also to learn from the real codebase.

 And I wasn’t disappointed.
 Cosmic Themes’ codebase is neat, well-organized, and flexible.
 (A big shoutout to Web Reaper!)
-On the easiest level, I can simply customize colors and typography and add media and content.
-I then learn to add more styles, create new components (basically, copy and adjust the originals), and tweak things to fit my needs.
+I started with simple customizations to colors and typography, then progressed to creating new components by adapting existing ones.
+Now, I have exciting ideas to develop the website to fit my needs.

 I could say that Cosmic Themes is the blueprint for developing my current Astro theme and building the next ones in the future.